 The font was named after the designer, Morris Fuller Benton.
 The typeface became popular in the 1950s when it was used on the packaging for Winston cigarettes.

-When he created Franklin Gothic, he designed several weights but did not design them to be part of a family.
+When he created Franklin Gothic, he designed several other weights but did not design them to be part of the Knockout Font family.